 Echeveria affinis E. Walther

-Echeveria affinis is a low-growing perennial succulent that forms rosettes up to 6 inches (15 cm) tall and about the same in diameter.
-Leaves are fleshy, brownish-olive, yellowish-green at the base, up to 2 inches (5 cm) long and up to 0.8 inches (2 cm) wide.
-The red star-shaped flowers sprout on a stem during the summer.
+Echeveria affinis is an attractive succulent that forms dramatic dense rosettes of fleshy pointed leaves.
+The rosettes grow up to 6 inches (15 cm) in diameter.
+Leaves are brownish-olive and yellowish-green at the base.
+They are up to 2 inches (5 cm) long and 0.8 inches (2 cm) wide.
+Flowers are bright red, star-shaped, and appear in clusters on upright stems during the summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).